fdsgvertg/the-sagitarius-sentinal-system/README.md

-# ARIA – AI Companion System
+#

-ARIA is a local-first AI companion system that runs across a **PC server** and an **Android app**, designed to provide intelligent, context-aware assistance using on-device and hybrid retrieval (RAG).
+ local-first AI companion system that runs across a **PC server** and an **Android app**, designed to provide intelligent, context-aware assistance using on-device and hybrid retrieval (RAG).

 ---